shiyisteez/politics-docs/source/_posts/polarization.md

 categories:
   - Concepts
 ---

-The Potential Types of Polarizations in a Socio-Political setting.
+### The Potential Types of Polarization In A Socio-Political Setting.

 To measure subjectivity and opinions, we need to understand the importance and definitions of various polarizations in politics, sociology, and culture.

----

 ### Introduction